apache/pulsar/site2/docs/administration-load-balance.md

 ### Create namespaces and bundles

-When you create a new namespace, the new namrspace sets to use the default number of bundles.
+When you create a new namespace, the new namespace sets to use the default number of bundles.
 You can set this in `conf/broker.conf`:

 ```properties
 # When a namespace is created without specifying the number of bundle, this